shssoichiro/encoding-guide/src/colors/matrix.md

 - IEC 61966-2-4 xvYCC709
 - SMPTE RP 177 (1993) Annex B

+### 2: Unspecified

+This value indicates that no color matrix is set for the video, and the player must decide which value to use.

 ### 4: BT.470M

 BT.470M is a standard that was used in analog television systems in the United States.